streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSettings.md

 • `Optional` **globRoot**: `string`

-The root to use for glop patterns found in this configuration.
+The root to use for glob patterns found in this configuration.
 Default: location of the configuration file.
   For compatibility reasons, config files with version 0.1, the glob root will default to be `${cwd}`.